Political violence: Macro

+Democracy

+More democracy can reduce political violence.

 Social conflict theory

 Social conflict theory is a Marxist-based social theory which states that social systems reflect the vested interests of those who own and control resources.
 The people in power use the political and economic institutions to exploit groups with less power.
 This causes the rest of society to become alienated or psychologically separated from the people in power.
 Revolutions occur to break down the social and economic separation between the people in power and the exploited people and "to achieve equity and social unity".

 War's inefficiency puzzle

 War's inefficiency puzzle explains why states go to war even though war is costly.
-In James Fearon’s Rationalist Explanations for War, he asserts war is costly and that creates an incentive to bargain with the other side.
+In James Fearon's Rationalist Explanations for War, he asserts war is costly and that creates an incentive to bargain with the other side.
 However, states do not bargain and instead go to war because of private information on the capability to fight and the incentives to misrepresent this information.